Talk openly and often with your healthcare provider. It will help you make the best choices for your care.

 - What type of cervical cancer do I have?

-- What is the stage of my cancer and how does that affect my treatment options?
+- What is the stage of my cancer?
+How does that affect my treatment options?

-- How will you know if the cancer spread beyond the cervix?
+- How will you know if the cancer has spread ?

 About Your Risk of Developing Cervical Cancer

-- Based on my medical history, lifestyle, and family background, am I at an increased risk of cervical cancer?
+- Do I have an increased risk of cervical cancer?

-- What specific things can I do to reduce my risk of developing cervical cancer?
+- What can I do to reduce my risk of cervical cancer?

 - What treatments are used with cervical cancer?

-- What treatment is appropriate for me?
+- What treatment is right for me?
 Why?

 - How long will my treatment last?